 Are You Suffering from Carpal Tunnel Syndrome?

 If you are suffering from Carpal Tunnel Syndrome as a result of your job, it is important to contact an experienced Florida workers’ compensation attorney who can guide you through the process, and who will work hard to ensure you receive the benefits you are entitled to.
-At Scott J. Sternberg & Associates, our workers’ compensation attorneys are conveniently located in West Palm Beach, Boca Raton, and Orlando.
+At Sternberg / Forsythe, our workers’ compensation attorneys are conveniently located in West Palm Beach, Boca Raton, and Orlando.
 Contact us today at 561-687-5660 for a free consultation and review of your case, or fill out our confidential contact form and someone will call you back.